 - Best Squat Rack With Cables: Force USA G3 All-In-One Trainer

-- Best Squat Racks for the Money: Fringe Sport Squat Rack With Pull-Up Bar
+- Best Squat Rack for the Money: Titan T-3 Squat Stand with Pull-Up Bar

 - Best Squat Rack for Beginners: Rogue S-1 Squat Stand 2.0